How long will it take to receive my order?

 How do you do that?

-The process is almost 200 years old; it was perfected by Rudolph Sprungli.
+The process is over 200 years old; it was perfected by Rudolph Sprungli.
 It is the Swiss method called “Starch Casting”.
-Lecia Duke trained with a Swiss Master Chocolatier to learn this dying art form and brought it to this country, she then focused on flavors that Americans drink.
+Lecia Duke trained with a Swiss Master Chocolatier to learn this dying art form and brought it to this country.
+Cast into starch molds, the starch removes the water in the suspended liquid, forming a sugar shell which traps the liquor inside.
+Then the capsules are cleaned of starch and enrobed in chocolate.
 In 1993, Quintessential Chocolates was the first chocolatiér globally to create non-alcohols in this starch-cast manner.

 Can a person become intoxicated by consuming liquor or wine filled chocolates?